Who is the teacher?

 What are your schools achievements so far?

 We have raised money for numerous charities over the years including mental health, MND, Cancer, local hospitals, local churches, schools and ocean conservation.
 My students regularly place in the top 5 at competitions.
 We have Eithne McCarthy 5th in the World for the Traditional set World Championships 2019.
-We have won 173 medals and 25 Trophies in just two years.
+We have only been a competitive school for three years and this was our first visit to Worlds, what a fab experience.

 Why do you like teaching?